-Whenever the word ‘refreshing’ is used – it is a given that the paint color has to be either blue, green, or a cool gray.
+Whenever the word ‘refreshing’ is used – it’s a given that the paint color has to be either blue, green, or a cool gray.

 But what if I combine some?